Fire Prevention Staff

 821 Franklin St. Clarksville, Tn.

-Ordinance 1-2013-2014 amended the Official code of the City of Clarksville to adopt the International Fire Code 2012 edition as our current fire code.
+Current Official code of the City of Clarksville to adopt the International Fire Code 2012 edition as our current fire code.
 The city adopted NFPA 101 as the Life Safety Code.
 Please call our office if you have specific questions.

 Install smoke alarms correctly and test them regularly Because fire can grow and spread so quickly, having working smoke alarms in your home can mean the difference between life and death.
 But these life-saving devices are only effective when they're working properly.
 Smoke alarms with batteries that are dead, disconnected, or missing can't alert you to the dangers of smoke and fire.
 Follow these tips to ensure that your smoke alarms are installed correctly and tested regularly.
 Once the alarm sounds, you may have as few as two minutes to escape.
 By learning how to effectively use the smoke alarm's early warning to get out safely, you'll reduce your risk of dying in a home fire.